Flute Lessons | Theory Lessons, Composition Lessons, Online Lessons

 In my teaching, the most important goal is to foster a passion and interest for all music, and to create a depth of understanding about music that can be used for a career, hobby, or personal enjoyment.
 These goals are fairly universal, and while I have worked mainly with young people, I am open to teaching all ages, including adults!
 I also have experience with neurodiversity, particularly ADHD.

-In my practical teaching, my goals are for students to develop a broad base of fundamental skills, from basic technical skills (scales, arpeggios, etc.) to sight-reading and aural skill, to less-focused-on aspects of musicianship such as memorisation and improvisation.
+In my practical teaching, my goals are for students to develop a broad base of fundamental skills, from basic technical skills (scales, arpeggios, etc.) to sight-reading and aural skills, and eventually to less-focused-on aspects of musicianship such as memorisation and improvisation.

 As a member of the LGBTQIA+ community, I understand the importance of creating a safe space for learning, particularly for an expressive art like music.
-I strive to make sure that my lessons are free from racism, homophobia, transphobia, and ableism, and when such subjects arise in music history, I make sure to treat them appropriately.
+I strive to make sure that my lessons are free from racism, homophobia, transphobia, and ableism, and when such subjects arise in music history I try to treat them appropriately.